tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/android_access/meizu_push_intl.md

-﻿# Integration Guide for Meizu Push Channel
+﻿# Meizu Push Channel Integration Direction

-Meizu push channel is a system-level push channel **officially provided by Meizu**.
+Meizu push channel is a system-level push channel **powered by Meizu**.
 On a Meizu phone, push messages can be delivered through Meizu's system channel without opening the app.

-**\[Precautions\]**
+**\[Notes\]**

 1. For the Meizu push channel, the notification title cannot contain more than 32 characters, and the notification content cannot contain more than 100 characters.